Parahyangan (train): Facilities

-Parahyangan Regular train series usually consists of four economy plus train carriages, four executive carriages, one dining, and one power generator car.
-As for the additional trains, the series consists of one generator train, one dining car, four executive train carriages, and three economy train carriages.
+Parahyangan Regular train series usually consists of four economy plus train carriages, four executive carriages, one dining, one panoramic observation, and one power generator car.
+As for the additional trains, the series consists of one generator car, one dining car, four executive carriages, and three economy carriages.

 The new configured train, which was inaugurated in March 2018, has capacity of 400 seats passengers per train, consisting of eight executive class cars, one dining train with praying facility, and one generator car.
 Each coach has Two 32-inch TV, installed at the front and rear end, and two 19-inch screens hang on the ceiling of the train.
 The train is equipped with modern technology such CCTV and smoke detector.
 Seats have sleep and reading lights, audio jack for earphone or headset, fold-able mini tables on the armrests, and separate cabin baggage.

 Additionally, some Parahyangan train consists have one added Priority class coach with seating capacity of 28 passengers.
 This train car has extra facilities such as audio video on demand (AVOD) in every seat, a minibar, 52-inch flat screen TV, special attendants, luxurious toilet, as well as premium seats.